 Besides choosing the right kind of wood, the finish that you choose for your wooden garage door should not be overlooked as well.

-Most homeowners will go for the natural staining, which makes the wood appear in its natural state.
+Most homeowners will go for natural staining, which makes the wood appear in its natural state.
 However, you can also paint the doors to match the color of the rest of your home.

 Be sure to choose a varnish that matches the type of wood that you are using for your garage door.